Soldering: Flux

-Flux performance must be carefully evaluated for best results; a very mild 'no-clean' flux might be perfectly acceptable for production equipment, but not give adequate performance for more variable hand-soldering operations.
+Flux suitability depends on the soldering process.
+A mild no-clean flux may be suitable for controlled production equipment but insufficient for more variable hand-soldering conditions.

 Heating methods

 Different types of soldering tools are made for specific applications.
 The required heat can be generated from burning fuel or from an electrically operated heating element or by passing an electric current through the item to be soldered.
 Another method for soldering is to place solder and flux at the locations of joints in the object to be soldered, then heat the entire object in an oven to melt the solder; toaster ovens and hand-held infrared lights have been used by hobbyists to replicate production soldering processes on a much smaller scale.
 A third method of soldering is to use a solder pot where the part (with flux) is dipped in a small heated iron cup of liquid solder, or a pump in a bath of liquid solder produces an elevated "wave" of solder which the part is quickly passed through.
 Wave soldering uses surface tension to keep solder from bridging the insulating gaps between the copper lines of flux-coated printed wiring boards/printed circuit boards.

 The electric soldering iron is widely used for hand-soldering, consisting of a heating element in contact with the "iron" (a larger mass of metal, usually copper) which is in contact with the working tip made of copper.
 Usually, soldering irons can be fitted with a variety of tips, ranging from blunt, to very fine, to chisel heads for hot-cutting plastics rather than soldering.
 Plain copper tips are subject to erosion/dissolution in hot solder, and may be plated with pure iron to prevent that.
 The simplest irons do not have temperature regulation.
 Small irons rapidly cool when used to solder to, say, a metal chassis, while large irons have tips too cumbersome for working on printed circuit boards (PCBs) and similar fine work.
 A 25-watt iron will not provide enough heat for large electrical connectors, joining copper roof flashing, or large stained-glass lead came.
 On the other hand, a 100-watt iron may provide too much heat for PCBs.
 Temperature-controlled irons have a reserve of power and can maintain temperature over a wide range of work.

 A soldering gun heats a small cross-section copper tip very quickly by conducting a large AC current through it using a large cross-section one-turn transformer; the copper tip then conducts the heat to the part like other soldering irons.
 A soldering gun will be larger and heavier than a heating-element soldering iron of the same power rating because of the built-in transformer.